Arksine/moonraker/docs/web_api.md

     request that includes only the `connection_id` argument will cancel the subscription on the specified websocket.

-    This request is not available over MQTT, as it is not possible to associate a connected websocket with an MQTT client.
+    This request is not available over MQTT as it can not be set per client.
+    Instead MQTT can publish printer status by setting the `status_objects` option in the `[mqtt]` section.

 JSON-RPC request:
 ```json